Shoeless Joe Jackson

-Jackson played for three MLB teams during his 12-year career, primarily in left field.
+Jackson played for three major-league teams during his 12-year career, primarily in left field.
 He spent 1908–1909 as a member of the Philadelphia Athletics and 1910 with the minor league New Orleans Pelicans before joining the Cleveland Naps at the end of the 1910 season.
 He was still considered a rookie in 1911 when he hit for a .408 average, a single-season record for a rookie that still stands.
+(Note: Although he was in the majors as early as 1908, major-league rules at the time stipulated that a player was considered a rookie until he had more than 130 at-bats in a season.)
 He remained in Cleveland until early in the 1915 season; he then played for the White Sox through 1920.
 Later, Jackson played baseball under assumed names throughout the South.

 Jackson holds the now Cleveland Guardians and Chicago White Sox franchise records for triples in a season and career batting average.
 In 1999, he ranked number 35 on The Sporting News list of the 100 Greatest Baseball Players and was a finalist for the Major League Baseball All-Century Team.
 The fans voted him as the 12th-best outfielder of all time.
 He also ranks 33rd on the all-time list for non-pitchers according to the win shares formula developed by sabermetrician Bill James.
 Baseball legend Babe Ruth said that he modeled his hitting method after Jackson's.